 |Stable, spacious, and aerodynamic.||Move slower than other boats due to the size.|

-Flatboats are highly recommended fishing boats because of their characteristics that make them so useful in various environments.
+Flatboats are highly recommended small fishing boats because of their characteristics that make them so useful in various environments.
 Flat bottom boats allow room for both fishermen and their gear, with a 360-degree area of movement.
-Their flat bottom allows for fishing in extremely shallow waters, making them ideal for hard to reach fishing holes and open waters in calm conditions.
+Their flat bottom allows for fishing in extremely shallow waters, making them ideal for hard-to-reach fishing holes and open waters in calm conditions.
 Generally, flatboats have a capacity of four to six people and range in length from 15-25 feet.
 While you may be able to fit more than four people on the boat at once, space would be limited and would not be ideal for fishing.

 |Zero engine noise / quiet experience.||Susceptible to terrible weather conditions.|